-A child with special educational needs is defined as a child who, according to an expert opinion of the competent body under the Act on Public Education, has a motor, sensory (visual, auditory), mental or speech disability, multiple disabilities, an autism spectrum disorder or other mental development disorder, including severe learning, attention or behavioural disability.313 These children shall have the right to receive pedagogical, remedial or conductive educational care appropriate to their condition.
+A child with special educational needs is defined as a child who, according to an expert opinion of the competent body under the Act on Public Education, has a motor, sensory (visual, auditory), mental or speech disability, multiple disabilities, an autism spectrum disorder or other mental development disorder, including severe learning, attention or behavioural disability.
+These children shall have the right to receive pedagogical, remedial or conductive educational care appropriate to their condition.
 The care appropriate to the special educational needs must be provided in accordance with the expert opinion.
 The parent may choose the educational establishment providing appropriate care for children with special educational needs on the basis of the expert opinion of the competent expert committee, taking into account the needs and capacities of the parent and the child.
 The education of these children is to be carried out in institutions established for the specific purpose of educating children with special needs.
-If children have difficulties in integration, learning or behaviour, they are entitled to developmental pedagogical care.314
+If children have difficulties in integration, learning or behaviour, they are entitled to developmental pedagogical care.

 At the time of writing, the HHC is not aware of specific information regarding the practical challenges met by children with special needs in accessing education, although they are likely to at the very least face the challenges described above met by other children.
-IOM, however, noted that children with special education needs face obstacles for obtaining expert's opinion and official diagnoses needed for their enrolment in special needs education.315In the experience of the Evangelical Lutheran Diakonia, schools are generally reluctant to receive Ukrainian children with special needs, with reference to capacity issues and language barriers.316
+IOM, however, noted that children with special education needs face obstacles for obtaining expert's opinion and official diagnoses needed for their enrolment in special needs education.
+In the experience of the Evangelical Lutheran Diakonia, schools are generally reluctant to receive Ukrainian children with special needs, with reference to capacity issues and language barriers.
+The Jesuit Refugee Service pointed out with regard to 2024 that in their experience institutions only have limited answers to very specific needs - this concerns autistic or mentally handicapped school-age children, whose placement is not only a problem for the Hungarian system, and the lack of Hungarian language skills is an additional complicating factor.
+The needs assessment conducted by the Jesuit Refugee Service also highlighted that children with disabilities face 3 additional challenges.
+The slowness of the diagnostic process - and sometimes high fees - limits timely access to special education and health resources, and the lack of recognition of disability further complicates access to support.
+Parents reported a lack of resources for children with special education and educational needs, such as personalised materials and services, both in schools and other institutions.